XiaopingWu2020/pulseq-sequences/README.md

 If you use the `Spiral2d_moco.m` for creating a spiral sequence, please consider citing the following abstract:
 - Wu, X., et al. "Single-shot 2D spiral imaging of the human brain at 10.5 Tesla using 128 receive channels: initial experience."
 ISMRM 2024, p3936.

-If you use the `Spiral2d_stitch.m` to create a sequence for characterizing a spiral readout using our stitching method, please consider citing the following abstract:
+If you use the `Spiral2d_stitch.m` to create a sequence for characterizing a spiral readout using our stitching method and/or `girf_calib.m` for GIRF measurements, please consider citing the following paper:
-- Zhang, Z., et al. "A stitching method for dynamic field monitoring using NMR probes."
-ISMRM 2024, p1408.
+- Jinyuan Zhang, Zihao Zhang*, Zhentao Zuo, Rong Xue, Yan Zhuo, Cameron Cushing, Alexander Bratch, Edward Auerbach, Andrea Grant, Jing An, Kamil Ugurbil, Xiaoping Wu.
+"Data stitching for dynamic field monitoring with NMR probes", MRM, under review.